NetrisTV/ws-scrcpy/README.md

 * The server on the Android Emulator listens on the internal interface and not available from the outside (as workaround you can do `adb forward tcp:8886 tcp:8886` and use `127.0.0.1` instead of emulator IP address)
 * H264bsdDecoder may fail to start
 * Version `0.3.0` is incompatible with previous.
 Reboot device or manually kill `app_process`.
-* NativeDecoder reports too many dropped frames in quality statistics: needs further investigation.
+* MseDecoder reports too many dropped frames in quality statistics: needs further investigation.

 ## Security warning
 Be advised and keep in mind: